jeonghyunwoo/APC/README.md

 # Retail Credit Risk Monitoring using Age-Period-Cohort (APC)

-Retail delinquency rates do not rise for a single reason.
+Retail delinquency rates do not move for a single reason.
 They are jointly shaped by portfolio seasoning, origination vintage quality, and changes in the broader economic environment.

 This project applies an Age-Period-Cohort (APC) framework to decompose delinquency dynamics into three time dimensions and to isolate the **Period effect** as a practical monitoring signal for portfolio risk.